NorfairKing/smos/smos-docs-site/content/pages/development/contributing.markdown

    git submodule update --init --recursive
    ```

-1. We use nix for CI and deployment.
+1. We use Nix for CI and deployment.
    Make sure you can run `nix-shell` as described in [the nix installation guide](/installation/nix).
    This also ensures that the pre-commit hoosk are installed.
 1. We use stack for development.
    Make sure you can run `stack test smos` after following the steps in [the stack installation guide](/installation/stack).
 1. Checkout the `development` branch:

    ```